rusefi/rusefi_documentation/Digital-Dash.md

 One is a PowerTune IMG that is just copied onto a SDcard -- and will boot up PowerTune on a raspberry Pi 3 ...
 Link here....

 One is a Custom Digital Gauge cluster...
-[Link HERE ](https://customgt6.com/2021/03/28/custom-digital-gauge-cluster/) The Quickest and easiest is Below
+[Link HERE ](https://customgt6.com/2021/03/28/custom-digital-gauge-cluster/)

+The Quickest and easiest Digital Dash is Below

 # How to set up a Raspberry Pi with TunerStudio as a Digital Dash